 We return to Bath and a sublime evening tour of the remarkable Roman structure that gives it its name, a Celtic sacred spring with naturally warm and sulphurous gushing waters turned into a vast Roman religious complex.
 We visit the fine modern museum with its extraordinary array of remains, including thanksgiving altars offered by those saved by the goddess’ power, the famous ‘gorgon’ image, the exquisite bronze head of Sulis Minerva and the lead tablets that sought divine aid for those writing them – and punishment for transgressors.
 Then we view the miraculous spring itself, its heated and sulphurous flow still inspiring awe today.
-Finally, we visit the celebrated icon of the King’s Bath, opened to the heavens in Mediaeval times, the steam now rises skyward from the warm waters amid flickering evening torchlight.
+Finally, we visit the celebrated icon of the King’s Bath, opened to the heavens in Medieval times, the steam now rises skyward from the warm waters amid flickering evening torchlight.
 Afterwards you are free to dine at your leisure.